Appdynamics/twitter-alerting-extension/README.md

 ## Use Case

 The Twitter alerting extension enables AppDynamics to post custom notifications as tweets on Twitter.
-Twitter followers can see brief description of the health rule violation or event and get more detail on AppDynamics by following the URL provided in the tweet.
+Twitter followers can see a brief description of the health rule violation or event and get more detail on AppDynamics by following the URL provided in the tweet.

 ## Installation